How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Even if you do not intend to use them, a supplier must use PayPal and Alibaba Trade Assurance.
 Both these services verify the suppliers, and not having either may mean they were delisted for fraudulent activity.

 We determined that Veem (Link) has the lowest fees and associated costs.
 We also recommend OFX, TransferWise, Wyre, and Xoom.
-Even though most people think PayPal is the best, we do not recommend it due to the high fees.
+Although most people consider PayPal the best, we do not recommend it due to its high fees.
 Also, avoid T/T, direct bank transfers, and Western Union, as those are very easy to get scammed.

-Cosmo analyzed several ways to pay a supplier to find the best one.
+Cosmo analyzed several methods for paying a supplier to determine the most effective one.
 The full post is here.

 Cosmo Sourcing // Go Straight To The Source!